ssciwr/jove-performance/README.md

 - use a `reduction` pragma to ensure thread safety
 - collapse multiple loops to improve scaling for higher numbers of threads
 - use `dynamic` scheduling to share uneven workloads equally between threads
-- prevent the operating system from moving running threads between cores
+- use `OMP_PROC_BIND` to prevent the operating system from moving running threads between cores

 ## Serial Benchmark history